Tuition & Financial Aid

 - A cumulative GPA of at least 2.75 for the last two semesters

-The due date for all materials is February 9, 2018.
+The due date for all materials for current and transfer students is February 9, 2018.

 The essay should be typed and signed and contain the following statement: “I attest that this essay is my own work.”
 All materials should be dropped off to the Admissions Office.
 For questions, please contact Sally O’Connell in the Admissions Office, email@example.com.